 - Flying Blue Gold cardholders*

 - Singapore Airlines KrisFlyer Elite Gold members and PPS cardholders*

 *When traveling on a Virgin Atlantic operated flight.

-The Virgin Atlantic Clubhouse, Terminal 2 is a fantastic lounge that apparently cost nearly $4 million to build 5-ish years ago.
+The Virgin Atlantic Clubhouse, Terminal 2 is a fantastic lounge that apparently cost nearly $4 million USD to build 5-ish years ago.
 It has around 4,000 square feet of floor space and is designed by the same team as the other Clubhouses at JFK and Newark.
 It takes its design cues from the west coast landscape, with accents of gold to reflect the famous LA sunshine.
 The walls are adorned with one-of-a-kind artwork, including an installation by California-based digital artist Diana Reichenbach, whose work is shown alongside a hand-drawn mural from British artist, Vic Lee.

 Amenities include high-speed WiFi, of course, an apothecary-inspired bar with signature cocktails and juice options and great food.
 What really stands out about this lounge is the wall of windows offering a view over the planes and overlooking the Hollywood Hills.